Seahawk Frank Clark loses father in Cleveland fire

 The father of Seahawk Frank Clark was killed in a fire earlier this week.

-The father of Seahawk defensive end Frank Clark was killed in a fire in Cleveland earlier this week.
+The father of Seahawks defensive end Frank Clark was killed in a fire in Cleveland last week as well as what he said were three other family members.

 Clark tweeted the news on Sunday and the team later sent out a statement that “the Seahawks family is mourning with Frank Clark and his loved ones after their tragic loss.”

-Clark later tweeted a link of a fire that occurred last Tuesday in Cleveland.
+Clark later tweeted a link about the fire that occurred Tuesday in Cleveland.

-Cleveland.com reported details of the fire but did not specify that it had yet been termed arson.
+Cleveland.com reported details of the fire but did not specify that it had been termed arson.

 Most Read Stories